sarkaramitabh300/convert-units/README.md

 ```
 </details>

-At this point if the custom measure only needs one system then it's done!
+At this point, if the custom measure only needs one system then it's done!
 However, if it requires more than one system, an extra step is required.
 In the example code below, the previously ignored systems `C` and `B` have been defined to look exactly like the `A` system.

 <details>
 <summary>Code example:</summary>